Talking with Children about Race Webinar

 You’ll love it, too–join us!

 Maybe you have questions about the webinar?

 It’s an hour long.
 You need an internet connection to log in, or download it later.
-It’s very, very easy to join in the webinar, just a few clicks.
-You have total privacy–no one but the presenters will be on video.

 If you get started and something interrupts you, that’s not a problem either–you can stop and start back up later, or even start over and watch the whole thing from the beginning.